sryo/scriptables/README.md

 - **Customizable Launcher**: ZenTrate.js is a productivity launcher that you can tailor to your needs.
 It supports adding apps, shortcuts, and other actions, all presented in a minimalist, distraction-free widget.
 - **Minimalist Calendar**: ZenLendar.js provides a sleek, easy-to-read calendar widget that integrates seamlessly with ZenTrate.
 - **Theme Management**: ZenTheme.js allows you to create and apply custom themes, adjusting colors, fonts, and other visual settings.
+- **Menu Editor**: ZenTweak.js is our configuration editor, offering an easy way to customize your launcher without editing JSON files directly.

 ## Getting Started